Luis R. Domingo was born in Valencia in 1956. He studied Chemistry at the University

 In 2011 he was Guest Editor of a special issue in the journal Letter in Organic Chemistry.

-In 2016 he was Guest Editor of a special issue in Molecules.
+In 2016 he was Guest Editor of two special issue in Molecules.

 [3+2] cycloaddition reactions